-Presented at the International Conference on Teaching History, Calcutta, August 2015.
+Presented at the The Idea of Nationalism—an International Conference on Teaching History, Calcutta, 2016.

 The arch reactionary Metternich is reputed to have denounced the idea of Italy as a nation by asserting that Italy was merely a ‘geographical expression’.
 By this gibe he still rendered a service by reminding his listeners that a geographically well-defined territory, or country, does not necessarily constitute a nation.
 In this context the word ‘nation’ means something substantially more than its earlier sense of simply a large group of people.
 In the seventeenth century, the English East India Company’s factors in India would speak of even the Banya caste as the ‘Banya nation’.
 It was the French Revolution of 1789 which by raising the slogan of ‘independence of nations’ inserted a crucial addition to the sense of nation, the sense not simply only of the people of a country, but within them also the wide existence of the aspiration to be, and to remain, independent, or, as John Stuart Mill later put it, ‘to be governed by persons from amongst themselves’.
 Metternich was simply denying that the Italians of the time really entertained such aspirations.
 Given this condition for the emergence of a nation, Benedict Anderson in his Imagined Communities: Reflections on the Origin and Spread of Nationalism, London, 1983, makes the nation into an ‘imaginary construct’, a product of wide dissemination of the use of the printing press, rather than any definable material circumstance in people’s lives.